A guide to ordering food and supporting Tucson restaurants during the coronavirus pandemic

 Grubhub

-National food delivery service Grubhub announced that it's waiving up to $100 million of commission fees for local restaurants that are hit hard by the Coronavirus pandemic, writes the New York Post.
+National food delivery service Grubhub announced that it's waiving up to $100 million of commission fees for local restaurants that are hit hard by the coronavirus pandemic, writes the New York Post.
 This is very important, because these fees add up when restaurant profit margins are already slim.
-The website claims to have 1,773 different food options in Tucson, including: Kababeque Indian Grill, Goodness, Thuan Kieu Vietnamese Restaurant, Guadalajara Original Grill, El Güero Canelo, Zaatar, Charrovida and more.
-(Lots of vegetarian options here.)
-They also offer free delivery for first-time diners.
+The website claims to have 1,773 different food options in Tucson, including: Kababeque Indian Grill, Goodness, Thuan Kieu Vietnamese Restaurant, Guadalajara Original Grill, El Güero Canelo, Za'atar, Charrovida and more.
+It also offers free delivery for first-time diners.

 Information: Order from their website grubhub.com, or download their app from The App Store or Google Play.